-Evidence is easy to deal with in the Gibbs sampling procedure.
-One clamps for all samples the evidential variables into their evidential states.
+Evidence is readily deal with by clamping for all samples the evidential variables into their evidential states.
 There is also no need to sample for these variables, since their states are known.

 27.3.1 Gibbs sampling as a Markov chain